 - Further processing and compatibility reforms (Schedule 2),

-- Automated decision-making provisions (Articles 22A–22D) which introduces layered safeguards and is expected to be phased in following sector consultation.
+- Automated decision-making provisions (Articles 22A–22D) are expected to be phased in following sector consultation.

-- international data transfer reforms, including the new “not materially lower” standard for adequacy and alternative safeguards under amended Articles 45–47.
+- international data transfer reforms, including the new “not materially lower” standard for adequacy and alternative safeguards under amended Articles 45–47 UK GDPR.

 Comments